-The policy also impacts applications requesting a budget of \$500,000 direct costs or more for any year.
+The policy also impacts applications requesting a budget of \$500,000 or more direct costs for any year.
 These applications continue to require prior approval from Institute/Center staff; however this limit is now exclusive of any consortium F&A costs.